RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 3. Follow the instructions of the setup routine and accept the license agreements if asked for.

-4. At the end of the installation you are asked if you want to run PowerSDR Charly 25 / Hamlab Edition software immediately, feel free to do so.
+4. At the end of the installation you are asked if you want to run PowerSDR software immediately, feel free to do so.

-5. After starting the PowerSDR Charly 25 / Hamlab Edition software the first time you will be led through the PowerSDR Charly 25 / Hamlab Edition specific setup wizard which lets you configure the software to use it with your STEMlab.
+5. After starting the PowerSDR software the first time you will be led through the PowerSDR software specific setup wizard which lets you configure the software to use it with your STEMlab.

-So please choose CHARLY 25 AB as your radio model:
+So please choose STEMlab SDR transceiver kit as your radio model:

 .. image :: powersdrsetup01.jpg